allanice001/statusserv/readme.md

-# System monitoring interface with node.js/socket.io back-end.
+## System monitoring interface with node.js/socket.io-based back-end and bootstrap v4-based front-end.

 Here's how to deploy it: